gisoftlab/tlusty_test/README.md

     1. Every order has to have drop down list with order items max 5.
     2. Add button more to display more items
     3. Add possibility to create new Item to appropriate order
-    4. Make promote in line (changeable)
+    4. Make promoted in line (changeable)
     5. Make title in line (editable)
     6. Make description in line (editable)
     7. Extend filter by range of created_at date + promoted